 ‘The solution was to create a series of flat terraces, each serving a different purpose.
 With steps linking the different areas.
 A generous dining terrace was created at the upper level by the house, leading down to a lawn with flower borders and a secondary deck.
 This leads down to a sunken trampoline area from which you can walk onto the roof of the new studio/sauna – which was decked’ Simon explains.

 A steep sloping garden naturally invites the creation of clearly defined zones, each providing a different purpose.
 The result of creating a cascade of turfed terraces helps to shape an otherwise unusable garden into a multifunctional family space.
 Simon Orchard says, ‘It’s a much more usable garden with different areas to sit and relax in, enabling you to enjoy the garden at different times of the day and take in the various views.’

-Related: Garden landscaping costs – how much to pay for garden landscaping
+Garden landscaping costs explained, so you can determine just how much to pay for garden landscaping.

 The different levels of a sloping garden provides the ideal layout to use garden lighting ideas to full effect.
 On a practical note it accentuates the different heights between levels, providing a safer way to navigate the journey through.
 In terms of design the lights add a more dramatic look, as they highlight key planting and bring the many zones to life with illumination.

 Try setting each zone to a different light level to ensure you can provide the right light for each setting – brighter in the kids’ area, more ambient on a terrace made for entertaining.

 11. Give steps character with gabion walls